Call: 01636 700172

 • Whether your space is shared with other businesses

-When conducting a risk assessment it is important you analyse your current security measures as the extent to which you will need to take action will depend on the systems you already have in place.
+When conducting a risk assessment, it is important you analyse your current security measures as the extent to which you will need to act will depend on the systems you already have in place.

 It is also important to ensure that your security is fully functional and well maintained in order to make sure it operates effectively if necessary.